 top of page

-For Example Dazzledorf, a German Brothel was used to stage drawing lessons were the workers were taught drawing techniques while I posed as a live nude model.
-They were paid for their time, and I was allowed to keep the drawings.
-This activity created a pathway for me to experience the contradictions contained within a brothel: despair and pleasure, entrapment and empowerment.
+For example, in "Dazzledorf," a German brothel served as the setting for drawing lessons where I posed as a live nude model while the workers were taught drawing techniques.
+They were compensated for their time, and I kept the drawings.
+This activity allowed me to experience the contradictions within a brothel—despair and pleasure, entrapment and empowerment.

 insta: bjpstudio